Cystitis and UTIs in pregnancy

 Preventing UTIs in pregnancy

-Try following these simple steps to help you prevent a urine infection during pregnancy:
+Try following these steps to help prevent cystitis and other water infections during pregnancy2:

 FACEBO~1.PNG